xBLADEx/challenge-switch/README.md

 ### Commits

-- Please notice I used semantic commits fix, feat, etc while also keeping commits small and focused detailing them with descriptive messages.
+- Please notice I used semantic commits; fix, feat, etc. while also keeping commits small and focused detailing them with descriptive messages.

 ### State

-- I decided to not reach for Zustand at this moment, while I love it and it can make things simple, I'd rather use react state for searching currently.
+- I decided to not reach for Zustand at this moment, while I love it and it can make things simple, I used react state for now.
 - I approached this project as a small task at a time.
 I adjusted the state each time a new requirement came up, hopefully this shows my thinking as I worked on each item.

 ### Tests